openstack/nova/api-guide/source/general_info.rst

    Services are provided by Nova components.
 Normally, the Nova component runs as a process on the controller/compute node to provide the service.
-These services may be end-user facing, such as the the OpenStack Compute REST API service, but most just work with other Nova services.
+These services may be end-user facing, such as the OpenStack Compute REST API service, but most just work with other Nova services.
 The status of each service is monitored by Nova, and if it is not responding normally, Nova will update its status so that requests are not sent to that service